-Creating a training schedule for yourself (and sticking to it) is the best way to keep on track with your daily training.
+Creating a training schedule for yourself is the best way to keep on track with your daily training.

-Survival Fitness Plan training can easily be split up throughout your day which makes it easy to fit it into your normal timetable.
+You can split the training throughout your day.
+This makes it easy to fit it into your normal timetable.

-Instead of skipping the exercise try to replace it with something similar, such as one of the progression exercises that lead up to it.
-For example, if there is nothing for me to vault over I would just do the ground-kong instead.
+Instead of skipping the exercise, try to replace it with something similar.
+You can use one of the progression exercises that lead up to it.
+For example, in parkour, if there is nothing for me to vault over I would do the ground-kong instead.

 Always do the best you can with the mindset of continuous improvement.
-In order to continuously improve you must train at your best and constantly try to get better ALL the time, e.g., higher, further, harder, and/or faster depending on the exercise.
+To improve you must train at your best and try to get better ALL the time.
+Aim higher, further, harder, and/or faster depending on the exercise.

 Training with Others

-Even just having one other person to train with will increase your motivation and learning.
-It is also a good for safety reasons.
+Even having only one other person to train with will increase your progress.
+It is also good for motivation and safety.

-It may seem like you need a partner to do practice some of these skills, especially in self-defense.
-Although having a training partner (preferably more than one) is ideal, you can still train without one.
-Just visualise an opponent and mimic the motions.
+It may seem like you need a partner to practice some of these skills, especially in self-defense.
+Although having a training partner is ideal, you can still train without one.
+Visualize an opponent and mimic the motions.

 Teaching others what you learn is one of the best ways to re-enforce your learning.
 It is also a great way to combine your training with quality family and friends time.